2007 British premium-rate phone-in scandal: Ofcom

-As a result of the scandal, and the subsequent investigations and sanctions that followed, Ofcom announced their intention to raise the maximum fine that they could impose on ITV and its regional networks, stating that the current guidelines did not "provide sufficient incentives for the licensees to maintain broadcasting standards for the protection of members of the public from the inclusion of offensive and harmful material".
+As a result of the scandal and the subsequent investigations and sanctions that followed, Ofcom announced its intention to raise the maximum fine that they could impose on ITV and its regional networks, stating that the current guidelines did not "provide sufficient incentives for the licensees to maintain broadcasting standards for the protection of members of the public from the inclusion of offensive and harmful material".

 Further incidents

-In December 2020, Ofcom found ITV to be in breach of the Broadcasting Code and their licensing conditions regarding competitions.
+In December 2020, Ofcom found ITV to be in breach of the Broadcasting Code and their competition licensing conditions.
 ITV made Ofcom aware that, following mandatory third-party verification of its competitions, 40,000 postal entries into six competitions between 2016 and 2019 had failed to be included.
-Postal entries are free-to-enter (excluding delivery costs).
+Postal entries are free to enter (excluding delivery costs).
 Ofcom opined that: "ITV failed to properly implement and execute procedures that are fundamental to ensuring compliance with rules regarding the operation of its broadcast competitions and the relevant licence conditions."
 On this occasion, no sanction was imposed.